Price, Convenience, Selection, Payoff

 - Learn first-hand about world cultures through international student groups and student development programs.

-- Gain writing, photography and visual design experiences through the award-winning MATC Times student newspaper and Phoenix literary magazine.
+- Gain writing, photography and visual design experiences through the MATC Times student newspaper and Phoenix literary magazine.

 - Compete on varsity men's and women's athletic teams -